fasacorp/distributor/README.md

 ```

 In order to run tests you will need to :
-1. create a secret.key file
+1. create a secret.key file (note: you can have multiple secret files)
 2. enter the memo of a wallet you want to use to deploy
 3. run the command